leahvelleman/fasola.ly/README.md

 Note that there are two *fa*s, two *so*s and two *la*s in an octave.
 `fasola.ly` uses capitalization to distinguish between them.
 Thus, a major scale is `Fa So La fa so la mi Fa`.

+By default, Sacred Harp four-shape system will be used.
+To turn shaped notes off, use `\roundHeads`.

+### Seven-shape
+There are three things you must do to use seven-shape note names in your scores.

+* At the beginning of your score, `\include "doremi.ly"`.

+* Where you would ordinarily use the `\key` command to set the key signature for a part, instead use `\set-do`.
+For a piece in C Major, you would use `\set-do c`.
+For a piece in G minor, you would use `\set-do bf`.

+* Where you would ordinarily use the `\relative` environment, instead use `\doremi`.
+It has the same syntax as `\relative`, but it takes care of transposition so that `do` falls on the correct note.

+By default, the Aikin seven-shape system found in modern editions of the Christian Harmony will be used.
+To select a different system, use `\funkHeads` or `\walkerHeads`.
+(You will never have to use the commands `\funkHeadsMinor` or `\walkerHeadsMinor`.)
+To turn shaped notes off, use `\roundHeads`.

+### MIDI output
+In some singing traditions, the sixth degree of the minor scale is raised in some pieces.
+This raised sixth is rarely written.
+To generate a printed score without accidentals, but raise the sixth degree in the MIDI output, use `\fasola-modal` instead of `\fasola` or `\doremi-modal` instead of `\doremi`.